The Early Birds Get the Bites While Ice Fishing in Sodus Bay

 LeRoy Island

-Historically, the first ice on Sodus Bay appears on the east side of LeRoy Island.
-LeRoy is one of the bay’s three islands, all located at the north end of the embayment.
-Parking is limited; however, you should be able to find a spot at the end of LeRoy Island Road, which is off of Lake Bluff Road.
+Historically, the first ice to form on Sodus Bay appears on the east side of LeRoy Island, one of three islands located at the northern end of the bay.
+While parking is limited, you can usually find a spot at the end of LeRoy Island Road, which branches off from Lake Bluff Road.

 Ice Fishing in Sodus Bay- Pike Spots